 Now, I say this, and I mean it, but can't stop here; to make this statement about "thinking for yourself" is a good thing, but if you don't qualify it, it can fly off into the realm of the boring and immature.
 Kids are always being selfish and thinking they know everything, and not wanting to listen to their elders' good advice.
 "Thinking for yourself" in a wise way never means "ignoring everyone else."
 But it still expects you to make your own mind up.

-"Many have been brought to death by overconfidence."
+Only a fool would think that they alone knew everything they needed to know to be guided successfully through every situation in life.
+Grettir's Saga tells us that "Many have been brought to death by overconfidence."
 It's wise to seek advice and know your limits.
 And yet, one must be confident that they have the spirit of Gods in them, and be brave.
 This "middle ground" that we must walk is a challenge, but it alone gives us the peace and freedom we desire.

 We value the wisdom of the Ancestors, and we value one another's inputs, because we share a big, complex world of many perspectives.
 None of us are truly self-sufficient, but as a community, and in friendship and respect for one another, we can approach sufficiency.
 The Ancestors are part of our extended community- they still exist, both inside of us, in the lore they left behind, and in the strangest of ways in the Unseen worlds.
 It is no shame to embrace the idea that it is good to seek guidance, even when we have the freedom (which we should have) to think for ourselves.